 Mendini by Cecilio

 Mendini is a United States company that focuses on providing instruments to schools but also sells instruments online.

-The physical store dealers are all located in different states of the USA, there are also online store dealers and… most of their webpages don’t even work.
-If you are looking to buy a mendini instrument i can only recommend you buying it second hand and really considering other options.
+The physical store dealers are all located in different states of the USA, there are also online store dealers, and… most of their webpages don’t even work.
+If you are looking to buy a Mendini instrument we can only recommend you buying it second-hand and really considering other options.

-Jean paul is a USA company focused on brass and wind instruments, actually the only sell 5 instruments trumpets, trombones, saxophones, flutes and clarinets plus some accessories.
+Jean paul is a USA company focused on brass and wind instruments, actually, they only sell 5 instruments trumpets, trombones, saxophones, flutes, and clarinets plus some accessories.

-Luckily their weak catalog gets compensated with the overall quality of the shopping experience, the webpage is straightforward and clean, you can buy directly there or in some physical stores like Sams, Cotsco and Best Buy (for USA).
+Luckily their weak catalog gets compensated with the overall quality of the shopping experience, the webpage is straightforward and clean, you can buy directly there or in some physical stores like Sams, Costco, and Best Buy (for the USA).